| || || |

 Teaching Individuals How to Use Food and Lifestyle as Medicine

-Everyday individuals and families are faced with multiple lifestyle choices that will either promote health or contribute to a lower quality of life and chronic diseases like obesity, heart disease, Type 2 Diabetes, stroke, certain cancers, and dementia.
+Everyday individuals are faced with multiple lifestyle choices that will either promote health or contribute to a lower quality of life and chronic diseases like obesity, heart disease, Type 2 Diabetes, stroke, certain cancers, and dementia.

 Lifestyle choices determine what you eat, how active you are, how you manage stress, how likely you are to sustain healthy changes, and ultimately contribute to your risk for developing chronic lifestyle diseases.